Sinkholes in Anchorage and Mat-Su trigger partial road closures

 It wasn't immediately clear what caused either hole to form.

-All northbound lanes of Minnesota Drive will be shut down around 7 p.m.
+All northbound lanes of Minnesota Drive were slated to be shut down around 7 p.m.
 Thursday between 26th and 15th avenues so crews can carry out repairs, he said.

 Officials said traffic was reduced to one lane Wednesday afternoon on the Glenn when a sinkhole formed just east of the Parks Highway interchange, between the Matanuska Spur Road and Kepler Lake.
 That strip of highway has been undergoing construction this summer and workers in the area noticed the sinkhole, Shelby said.